 By December, the feeling of winter has truly set in at Fresh Pond.
 All the deciduous trees around the pond have dropped their leaves, save the most stubborn oaks and beeches, some of which will hold onto those leaves through the winter.
 The greenest things you’ll see on a walk around the pond are most likely the lichens and mosses that grow on tree trunks.
 Almost every arthropod living around the pond is either dead, underwater, or well-hidden and hunkered down for the winter.
 Amidst this stillness and deadness, though, some of the year’s highest ecological dramas are playing themselves out.
 The animals that remain active throughout the coldest months have developed remarkable adaptations to these harsh conditions.
-Birds like chickadees and kinglets experience dramatic daily fluctuations of both body temperature and weight.
+Birds like chickadees and kinglets experience dramatic daily fluctuations in both body temperature and weight.
 Chipmunks and squirrels work through their vast stores of nuts and seeds.
 The region sees an influx of winter residents, who have migrated from further north.
 You’ll be rewarded for paying attention to any scale of the ecosystem in the winter at Fresh Pond, whether observing the slow work of saprophytic fungi or the soaring flight of the red-tailed hawk.

 “Observing the changes in nature and the rest of our environment throughout the seasons is one of the most joyful things about living in New England.
 Whether I’m taking in a buzzing bee metropolis on a patch of goldenrod, breathing steam on a walk around an iced-over pond, or feeling the air come alive on our first warm spring day, I’m always happy when I’m observing nature’s changes like this.
 These natural rhythms give us a place to find solid ground, whatever we might be going through.”